aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.2 Advanced Learning Algorithms/Week 3/readme.md

 - Keep the test set completely independent until the final evaluation.
 - Use the test set sparingly; it should only be used once to avoid bias in model assessment.

+## Diagnosing Bias and Variance

+Diagnosing bias and variance in machine learning is a fundamental concept that helps in understanding the performance of a learning algorithm and guides improvements to achieve better predictive models.

+Let's break down these concepts step by step:

+### 1. Understanding Bias and Variance:

+- **Bias (Underfitting):** Bias refers to the error introduced by approximating a real-world problem with a simplified model.
+A high bias model is overly simplistic and fails to capture the underlying patterns of the data.
+It often leads to underfitting, where the model is unable to learn the complexities of the data and performs poorly on both training and unseen data.
+- **Variance (Overfitting):** Variance refers to the model's sensitivity to small fluctuations in the training data.
+A high variance model fits the training data very well but fails to generalize to new, unseen data.
+This is known as overfitting, where the model learns noise from the training data rather than the actual signal, resulting in poor performance on new data.

+### 2. Bias-Variance Tradeoff:

+There's often a tradeoff between bias and variance.
+Increasing model complexity typically reduces bias but increases variance, and vice versa.
+The goal is to find the right balance where the model generalizes well to unseen data.